Michigan Underinsured Motorist Coverage: What You Need To Know

 Yes, Michigan underinsured motorist coverage is worth it because it is so vital to protecting you and your family if you’re seriously injured in a car accident caused by an underinsured driver.
 It is also very inexpensive.

 For the price of a movie ticket and a box of popcorn, a driver can easily purchase UIM coverage for the coverage limits that our attorneys are recommending ($500,000/$1 million).

-Do I need to have underinsured motorist coverage if I have health insurance?
+Do I need to have Michigan underinsured motorist coverage if I have health insurance?

 Yes.
-First, underinsured motorist coverage is not meant to pay for medical bills or medical treatment.
+Michigan Underinsured motorist coverage is not meant to pay for medical bills or medical treatment.
 It is relied upon to compensate for an injured person’s pain and suffering and injuries and any excess economic loss and medical bills not covered by health insurance.

-Do I need underinsured motorist coverage if I have collision and comprehensive?
+Do I need Michigan underinsured motorist coverage if I have collision and comprehensive?

-No. Underinsured motorist coverage is optional insurance coverage, meaning it is not required to be sold in Michigan.
+No. Michigan underinsured motorist coverage is not required as it is an optional insurance coverage.
 It is added contractual coverage that must be purchased and then added to a car insurance policy.
 Our attorneys strongly recommend that all Michigan drivers purchase UIM insurance to properly protect themselves and their families.

 Unfortunately, too many auto insurance companies and insurance agents fail to properly inform drivers just how important this insurance coverage is.